Manoj-Natha/Yelp-Dataset-Analysis/README.md

 Aim:

-Performing pre-processing and aggregation with complex joins on large Yelp dataset.

-Derived meaningful statistics using spark and compared the same with Hadoop MapReduce program.
+Perform pre-processing and aggregation with complex joins on large Yelp dataset.
+Derive meaningful statistics using spark and compared the same with Hadoop MapReduce program.

 Dataset Description: